DigitalPublishingToolkit/NN09/md/10Rules.md

 would like to see right-wing sites disappear from view.

-Whether we like it or not, in these indeterminate realms of the law in particular, we are using platform operators as a new kind of all-in-one, police, court, and prison.
+Whether we like it or not, in these indeterminate realms of the law in particular, we are using platform operators as a new kind of all-in-one police, court, and prison.
 In this manner, we authorize them to enforce a platform-based power monopoly that vastly extends their existing powers.